 Visit the temple of Aphaia

-Situated at the eastern part of the island, the temple of Aphaia is one of the most impressive ancient temples in Greece.
+Situated in the eastern part of Aegina island, the temple of Aphaia is one of the most impressive ancient temples in Greece.
 The temple faced numerous construction phases since the Bronze Age but particularly after the Archaic times.
 The existing ruins belong to its latest phase, in 500-490 BC.
 Originally, the sanctuary, where the temple is located, was dedicated to the Aeginetan deity Aphaia, a deity of fertility often associated with the Cretan deity Vritomartis.
-After the Athenian domination of the island, the cult of goddess Athena was merged with this local deity, along with a cult of Artemis.
+After the Athenian domination of the island, the cult of Athena, of the Olympian gods, was merged with this local deity, along with a cult of Artemis.
 Pausanias in the 2nd century AD said:

 "On Aegina, as one goes toward the mountain of Pan-Greek Zeus, the sanctuary of Aphaia comes up, for whom Pindar composed an ode at the behest of the Aeginetans.
 The Cretans say (the myths about her are native to Crete) that Euboulos was the son of Kharmanor, who purified Apollo of the killing of the Python, and they say that Britomartis was the daughter of Zeus and Kharme (the daughter of this Euboulos).
 She enjoyed races and hunts and was particularly dear to Artemis.
 While fleeing from Minos, who lusted after her, she cast herself into nets cast for a catch of fish.
 Artemis made her a goddess, and not only the Cretans but also the Aeginetans revere her.
 The Aeginetans say that Britomartis showed herself to them on their island.
 Her epithet among the Aeginetans is Aphaia, and it is Diktynna of the Nets on Crete."